 - My biggest highlight is being born in Arkansas but getting to grow up in the U.S. Virgin Islands!

 - 5x World Champion

 Bad Ass Moment: Port tacking the fleet at Moth Worlds in Lake Garda in the morning wind

 Hidden Talent: I can smell trouble from far out

 Guilty Pleasure: ICE CREAM

 Best Advice: Sometimes you just gotta make it happen

-Fun Fact: This last winter, I got to foil on a Moth on Friday in Australia and then foil on a GC 32 in Key West on Saturday
+Fun Fact: A few winters ago, I got to foil on a Moth on Friday in Australia and then foil on a GC 32 in Key West on Saturday

 Stay at the Strand Hotel in NYC if you go.
 Best roof top bar and it’s right under the Empire State Building.